teepluss/laravel4-api/README.md

 ## Laravel HMVC.

-API is a useful to make internal request (HMVC).
+API is a tool for making internal request (HMVC).

 ### Installation